bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 - This program provides privaledged cat access to files that a normal user cannot read.
 It either uses system() or execve() to execute the cat command.

 ![system_rm.png](../images/system_rm.png)
 - I then made catall.c a setUID program and tried to read a file mchughb did not have read access to.
 The program was not able to read the file due to the countermeasures in place that check the EUID vs the RUID.
-The catall program is setUID so it has a EUID of 0 but when trying to run it as mchughb the os compared my non-root RUID with the EUID of catall and de-escalated priveladges.
+In Ubuntu, set_UID programs de-escalate privaledge when the EUID does not match the RUID.
 Therefore another user like bob would not be able to remove a file that is not writable to them.

 ![exceve.png](../images/execve.png)
 - I then commented the system() call and uncommented the execve command.